Expanding Women’s Access to Financial Services

 - Reducing gender-based barriers in the business environment;

-- Creating business opportunities for institutions to improve working conditions for female employees, market segmentation, and inclusion of women in community relationships;
+- Creating business opportunities for institutions and in the private sector to improve working conditions for female employees, market segmentation, and inclusion of women in community relationships;

 - Supporting business skills and financial capability trainings for women; and

-- Building the business case for creating opportunities for women.
+- Building the business case for equal economic opportunities for men and women.

-Through its technical and financing partnerships, the World Bank Group has helped developing countries secure expanded benefits of financial inclusion for women.
+Through its technical and financing partnerships, the WBG has helped developing countries secure expanded benefits of financial inclusion for women.
 For example:

 - Starting in 2010, the World Bank has helped Indonesia develop its new Financial Inclusion Strategy, which includes empowering women as a priority focus.
-One of the programs that the Bank provides financial literacy training for Indonesia’s estimated 4.3 million migrant workers abroad, the majority of whom are women from lower-income rural households.
-The program helps migrants and their families use financial services – such as bank accounts, savings accounts and micro-insurance – to improve their livelihoods and to help protect them from vulnerability to mistreatment.
-So far, over 5,000 migrants have directly benefitted from trainings, and the Bank is working with the government of Indonesia to scale up financial literacy efforts.
+One of the programs that the Bank supports is financial literacy training for the 4.3 million Indonesian migrant workers, the majority of whom are women from lower-income rural households.

-For the first time, policymakers worldwide have a detailed picture of women’s access to finance, provided by the Global Findex, Women, Business and the Law, and Financial Capability surveys supported by the World Bank.
-Bank experts are currently working with national policymakers and regulators in more than 20 countries to design and implement reforms that meet the constraints identified by these surveys.
+- For the first time, policymakers worldwide have a detailed picture of women’s access to finance, provided by the Global Findex.
+This complements data provided by Gender Entrepreneurship Markets (GEM) program, Women, Business and the Law, Global Financial Development Report 2014 on Financial Inclusion and Financial Capability surveys—all World Bank Group-sponsored studies.
+WBG experts are working with national policymakers and regulators in more than 20 countries to design and implement reforms that meet the constraints identified by these surveys.

-- As an example of how useful data can be in unlocking women’s access to finance, groundbreaking research supported by the World Bank in Pakistan found that more than two-thirds of women microfinance borrowers required a male relative’s permission in order to qualify for any kind of loan.
+- Groundbreaking research supported by the World Bank in Pakistan found that more than two-thirds of women microfinance borrowers required a male relative’s permission in order to qualify for any kind of loan.
 Changes in loan selection procedures and requirements, spurred by this information, could help open up access for women and enable them to manage their finances in a way that meets their own priorities.

 Bank Group Contribution

-The World Bank Group frequently partners with a variety of organizations to advance financial inclusion for Women, including the Alliance for Financial Inclusion (AFI), the G20, financial sector development trusts, UNCDF, the OECD, GIZ, USAID, AusAid, SECO, the Bill and Melinda Gates Foundation, and regional development banks.
+The World Bank Group frequently partners with a variety of organizations to advance financial inclusion for Women, including the Alliance for Financial Inclusion (AFI), the G20, financial sector development trusts, UNCDF, the OECD, GIZ, USAID, AusAid, SECO, the Bill and Melinda Gates Foundation, Women’s World Banking, The Global Banking Alliance for Women and regional development banks.

 Key challenges faced by countries in achieving financial inclusion for women include a lack of data and a lack of capacity.
-Availability of gender-disaggregated data is still limited, despite such important new surveys as the World Bank’s Global Findex and Women, Business and the Law.
-Improved gender-disaggregated data, with both stronger quantity and stronger quality, will strengthen the business and policy case for financial inclusion for women entrepreneurs.
+The availability of gender-disaggregated data is still limited, despite such important new surveys as the World Bank Group’s Global Findex, the Gender Entrepreneurship Markets (GEM) program, and Women, Business and the Law.
+Improved gender-disaggregated data, with stronger quantity and quality, will strengthen the business and policy case for financial inclusion for women entrepreneurs.

-Furthermore, to ensure that countries have access to comprehensive technical assistance, capacity-building support and knowledge for meeting their national financial inclusion commitments and targets, the Bank is creating a Financial Inclusion Support Framework, to include areas such as MSME Finance, Financial Infrastructure, Financial Capability and Consumer Protection, Mobile and Government Payments , Remittances, and Agricultural Finance.
-The Framework will support up to 15 countries over five years with a projected US$70 million in technical assistance and capacity-building, to be complemented by a potential US$700 million in additional World Bank Group financing and investment.
-Women’s inclusion could be targeted as a priority under this framework.
+To ensure that countries have access to comprehensive technical assistance, capacity-building support and knowledge for meeting their national financial inclusion commitments and targets, Financial Inclusion Support Framework (FISF) was launched.
+FISF will cover such areas as MSME Finance, Financial Infrastructure, Financial Capability and Consumer Protection, Mobile and Government Payments, Remittances, and Agricultural Finance.
+More than 15 countries have already requested and received assistance.
+The FISF also has a knowledge component for Women and Financial Inclusion, which is currently in the design stage.

 These results support the following Millennium Development Goals: